-Once you have the parsnip matchsticks, place them in a big bowl and toss with oil, salt, and pepper:
+Once you have the parsnip matchsticks, place them in a large bowl and toss with your oil of choice, salt, and pepper:

-They should ideally have a little bit of room in the sides so the steam can escape while cooking and the parsnips can brown.
+Also, do not overcrowd the pan.
+The pieces should ideally have a little bit of room in the sides so the steam can escape while cooking, thus letting the pieces brown better.

-Roast for about 30 minutes, tossing once throughout, until the parsnips are caramelized and golden brown on the edges, and tender in the middle:
+Roast in a 425F preheated oven for about 30 minutes, tossing once throughout, until the parsnips are caramelized and golden brown on the edges, and tender in the middle:

-Can you roast parsnips in advance?
 Yes, these re-heat well.
-Toss in another tbsp of olive oil, then heat in a dish in a 350F oven for about 10 minutes, or until warmed through.
+Toss in another tablespoon of olive oil or butter, then heat in a dish in a 300F oven for about 10 minutes, or until warmed through.

 - 3 lbs parsnips